 The ASTRI project is led by INAF with the collaboration of a number o Italian Universities, the Italian National Institute of Nuclear Physics (INFN), Universidade de Sao Paulo in Brazil and North-West University

 in South Africa.

-Since the beginning the IASF-Palermo is strongly involved in the ASTRI project, in the management of the ASTRI-Horn and ASTRI-MA entire programme and in specific areas as camera, electronics, performance
+Since the beginning the IASF-Palermo is strongly involved in the ASTRI project, in the management of the ASTRI-Horn and ASTRI Mini-Array entire programme and in specific areas as camera, electronics, performance

 study, end-to-end calibration of the telescopes and scientific related topics as well as in the speaker and publication office.